AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 1. Characters forbidden in the `$permissions` value: `$`
 2. `$permissions` is compatible with the limited list of modifiers: `$domain`, `$important`, and `$subdocument`
+3. Pipe separator `|` instead of escaped comma is supported by AdGuard Browser Extension.

 :::